We may earn commission from affiliate links →

 The home is close to Prasonisi beach and features one bedroom and a fully equipped kitchen that provides guests with a fridge, an oven, a washing machine, and a stovetop.
 More information is here.

 - Café Karpathos: Often described as one of the best places to eat on the island, this traditional tavern serves great Greek and Italian dishes but is also an excellent place for an afternoon coffee or a snack.
 It is located in the capital of Karpathos, Pigadia.

-- Kedros Traditional Greek Cuisine: Right in the heart of Finiki Village, Kedros is a great place to enjoy not just the views but unique Greek dishes too.
-The Sunday Grill is spectacular; just be aware that booking might be really needed.
+- Kedros Traditional Greek Cuisine: Right in the heart of Finiki Village, Kedros is a great place to enjoy the views and unique Greek dishes.
 Both locals and visitors adore this place!
+The Sunday Grill is spectacular; be aware that booking might be really needed.

 - Stacey’s Yum-me Kitchen: Craving some Chinese in Greece?
-Don’t forget to check the super delicious Oriental dishes served at Stacey’s Yum-me Kitchen in the center of Karpathos Town.
-It’s located near Karpathos’ Archaeological Museum and serves delicious noodles with a stunning sea view
+Don’t forget to check out the super delicious Oriental dishes served at Stacey’s Yum-me Kitchen in the center of Karpathos Town.
+It’s located near Karpathos’ Archaeological Museum and serves delicious noodles with a stunning sea view.

 We hope that you enjoyed this Karpathos guide and that you’ve now made your list of things to do on the Island of Karpathos.Share